Matthewkm/50Salads_labels/README.md

 # Convenient 50Salads Dataset Action Labels

-I was unable to find coherient and conventiant labels for the [50 Salads dataset](https://cvip.computing.dundee.ac.uk/datasets/foodpreparation/50salads/), so created these frame level segment labels to hopefully help with consistent training across works
+I was unable to find coherient and conventiant labels for the [50 Salads dataset](https://cvip.computing.dundee.ac.uk/datasets/foodpreparation/50salads/), so created these segment level frame index labels to hopefully help with consistent training across works

 ## Usage